Q: What is Amazon WorkSpaces?

 A: WorkSpaces Migrate allows you to switch to a new bundle and have your user profile regenerated.
 Rebuild just refreshes your WorkSpace with a root volume generated from the base image of the original bundle.

 Q: What happens if I rebuild my WorkSpace after migrate?

 A: Migrate associates your WorkSpace with a new bundle.
 And a rebuild after migration will uses the newly associated bundle to generate the root volume.

 Q: Can I expand Amazon WorkSpaces magnetic storage volumes?

 A: No, configurable storage volumes are only available when using solid state drives (SSD).
 Any WorkSpaces launched before February 2017 might still use magnetic storage volumes.
 To switch from magnetic to SSD drives, rebuild your WorkSpaces.

 Q: How do custom images affect my root volume size?

-Q: Can I change my Amazon WorkSpaces bundle without deleting it and creating a new one?
+Q: Can I change my Amazon WorkSpaces bundle without performing WorkSpaces migrate?

 For example, you can launch a Standard bundle (2vCPU, 4 GiB), and later expand the volume size on both volumes to 500 GB.
 You can then switch to the Performance bundle (2vCPU, 7.5 GiB) while preserving your operating system, applications, and data in the expanded volume.